-Our seizure alert dogs, provide early warning prior to an episode and are trained to respond based on the individual’s needs.
+Our alerting dogs, which include seizure alert dogs, provide early warning prior to an episode and are trained to respond based on the individual’s needs.

 Hearing dogs are trained to work with the hearing impaired by alerting them to sounds, such as alarm clocks, ringing phones, fire alarms, and other required sounds.

 Additionally, while we don’t specifically train dogs for it, the presence of a dog can be calming and provide emotional support to those who need it.